ciena-frost/bunsen-tutorial/README.md

 ![Valid form](images/valid-form.png)

 Now that we have a submit button that becomes enabled when the form is valid we ideally want it to submit the form value to some backend API.
-We will go ahead and wire it up in this demo to simply present the form value in an alert.
+We will go ahead and wire it up in this demo to simply present the form value via an alert.
 To get the form value we will leverage the `onChange` property of the `frost-bunsen-form`.

 *app/templates/signup.hbs*